- Published on

 Abstract

 A growing codebase can unexpectedly turn simple tasks with simple solutions into simple tasks that need sophisticated solutions.
 This article describes how we can and cannot implement failure notifications with GitHub Actions.
-Depending on how complicated is your workflow, you might find that Github Action features can be not as helpful as expected.

 Requirements